10 Real Terraform Interview Questions (and Expert Answers!) — 2025 DevOps Guide

 🎯 Advice: Always run terraform plan before terraform apply.

-Especially if it’s prod.
+Especially in prod.

 Question 5: What is drift, and how do you detect it?

-So, how do you detect drift?
+So how do you catch it?

 terraform planin CI at least once a day.

-And remember — Infrastructure as Code does not like human hands.
+And remember: Infrastructure as Code does not like human hands.

 Question 6: What are modules and how do you use them without creating a mess?